Work status does not change an employee’s or a former employee’s ability to file a workers’ compensation claim.

 You can be laid off even while you have an open L&I claim.
 An employer can lay you off or fire you for any good reason, or no reason at all.

-A lay off should not affect the time loss or medical treatment aspects of your L&I claim.
+A lay off should not otherwise affect the time loss or medical treatment aspects of your L&I claim.

 Being fired for cause often implies poor performance or a failure to meet the employers expectations.
 Being fired for cause affects employment security (unemployment) benefits and L&I time loss benefits.